gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 ![Image of Catholic](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/catholic.png)

 ![Image of Infant Mortality](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/infantMortality.png)

+All of the plots against residuals looked good and did not show signs of non-linearity.
+The plot of Catholic against the residuals, however, did show two groups of data.
+Lets run an F-test to test if the variance between these two groups are equal.

 ### F-stest of equal variance of errors among two groups of Catholic
 ```